- written by

 When individuals live actively with two cultures (in families, organizations or society at large) they, partly unconsciously, partly deliberately, may change towards acquiring a ‘bicultural mind’.
-I will discuss here whether these individuals are capable of spontaneously producing appropriate...
+I will discuss here, is whether these individuals are capable of spontaneously producing appropriate...

 Authored on